elastic/enterprise-search-network-drive-connector/README.md

 Use this example to create your own crontab file.
 Manually add the file to your crontab using `crontab -e`.
 Or, if your system supports cron.d, copy or symlink the file into `/etc/cron.d/`.

-**Note**: It's possible that scheduled jobs may overlap.
+⚠️ **Note**: It's possible that scheduled jobs may overlap.
-To avoid multiple crons from running concurrently, you can use `flock` along with cron.
-The flock command is provided by the util-linux package.
-You can install it via `yum install util-linux`.
+To avoid multiple crons running concurrently, you can use [flock](https://manpages.debian.org/testing/util-linux/flock.1.en.html) with cron to manage locks.
+The `flock` command is part of the `util-linux` package.
+You can install it with `yum install util-linux` or `sudo apt-get install -y util-linux`.
 Using flock ensures the next scheduled cron runs only after the current one has completed execution.

 Let's consider an example of running incremental-sync as a cron job with flock: